isabelle-prover/admin/README.md

 ### Overview

-There are three kinds of servers:
+There are different kinds of servers:

 1. The central server is the *leader*, which runs on a low-resource virtual machine.
-   It mainly hosts an Apache web server and the Jenkins instance.
+   It mainly hosts an Apache web server.
-   It performs regular polling of the repositories and starts and coordinates builds on the workers.

-2. *Workers* require a lot of resources.
+2. *cluster-node* require a lot of resources.
    There are various kinds of workers with different configuration based on hosting provider and OS platform.

+3. *Build manager* is a main cluster node, which also runs the main isabelle process and the database.

 3. The *AFP submission* system is a single, medium-powered machine.
    The leader acts as a proxy for that machine.